spicata/spicata99/wagan.md

 - Rather, the post-colonial poetry of
 Australian Indigenous poets enables – and is the product of - active, imaginative, historical remembering, and refiguring into the future.
+- Knowledge, in all Aboriginal systems of information, is specific to the place and to the people ... one of the most important aspects of Aboriginal knowledge systems is that they do not universalise.
+Moreover, the fact that knowledge is localised and specific is one of the keys to its value.
+-

 ---